 How long will an IRS currently not collectible status last?

-Currently not collectible status protects you from the IRS, stopping levies, threatening letters and collection enforcement.
+A currently not collectible status protects you from the IRS, stopping levies, threatening letters and collection enforcement.
 It forces the IRS to simply leave you alone without requiring any payment on your end.

 The IRS will consider your account to be currently not collectible if we provide them a collection information statement verifying that there would be a financial hardship if the IRS forced you to pay them.

 To the IRS, currently not collectible is “putting a debt on the shelf” – they take your case out of their active collection inventory (shelving it).
 The Treasury Inspector General reports that from 2008-2013, the IRS reported 5.7 million delinquent accounts as currently not collectible.

 In many cases, I have seen clients become uncollectible and remain there until the time frame the IRS has to collect (10 years) expires, after which the IRS debt is permanently removed and forgiven.